Starlink Review (Updated March 2026)

 The Mini Kit

-Available for Roam users (approx £159/$199).
-This unit is roughly the size of a laptop and integrates the Wi-Fi router directly into the dish itself meaning one unit and less cable clutter.
-It consumes far less power making it ideal for running off a portable battery station or a car's 12V socket.
+Available for Roam users at roughly £159/$199.
+This one is about the size of a laptop and has the Wi-Fi router built directly into the dish, so there is less cable clutter and less faffing about.
+It also uses much less power, which makes it ideal for portable battery stations or a car’s 12V setup.

 Technical Specs

-With the new tiered system your specs depend entirely on your wallet.
+With the new tiered setup, the specs you get depend heavily on which plan you pick.

 Speed Tiers Explained

-Latency: Regardless of the plan latency remains excellent for satellite typically sitting between 25ms and 50ms.
-Many users ask is Starlink good for gaming?
-The short answer is yes and it is miles better than traditional satellite though not quite fibre perfection.
+Latency: Whichever plan you pick, latency remains very good for satellite, usually landing between 25ms and 50ms.
+Loads of people ask is Starlink good for gaming?
+The honest answer is yes, much better than old-school satellite, though still not on fibre’s level.

 Performance & Speed